augustinejoseph/DS-sort-algorithms/README.md

 result = selectionSort(arr)
 print(result)
 ```
-A loop is executed for each element in the list, except for the last one.
+A loop is executed for each element in the list.
 This loop is used to find the smallest element in the remaining unsorted portion of the list.

 The loop has a variable index that keeps track of the index of the smallest element found so far.
 Initially, it is set to the current index of the loop.